-- Make sure that the sl1_version value is: sl1_version: 11.2.3 (This is the latest service version for the 11.2 code line; however, this may change in the future.
-Alternatively, if you want to upgrade to 11.2.0 or 11.2.2, make sure the sl1_version value is sl1_version: 11.2.0 or sl1_version: 11.2.2.) - Supply values in all the fields that are applicable.
-For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 21.
+- Make sure that the sl1_version value is set to the latest version in the 11.2 code line. - Supply values in all the fields that are applicable.
+For details on the sllx-inv.yml, see the manual Installing SL1 Extended Architecture, which can be obtained by contacting ScienceLogic Support. - Save your changes and exit the file (:wq). - 14.
 Pull the docker image that is referenced in the docker-compose file: